Edging Stone

 • Lay the base gravel: The gravel will help your stone edging drain water and stay above ground.
 Only place a thin layer of gravel so you can still fit the stones in the trench and keep the natural look of the soil.

-• Lay the edging stones: Once your trenches are prepared, carefully lay the stones perpendicular to the ground.
+• Lay the edging stones: Once you prepare your trenches, carefully lay the stones perpendicular to the ground.

 • Fill in the gaps: As you lay the stones, use your extra soil to fill in any spaces between the stones and the trench walls.
-This will ensure your stones stay in place.
+Filling these gaps will ensure your stones stay in place.

 Make sure your trenches are the same depth all the way around.
 Test a stone in the trench here and there to see if you’re still digging to that halfway mark.

-Edging stones make great statement pieces in any yard, driveway, landscaping feature or garden.
-Easy to install and able to last for a long time, edging stones make for an afternoon project that can provide you with years of outdoor enjoyment.
+Edging stones make great statement pieces in any yard, driveway, landscaping feature or yard.
+Easy to install and able to last for a long time, they make for an afternoon project that can provide you with years of outdoor enjoyment.
 Whether you want to start from scratch or upgrade your space, we have the tools to help you get the job done!

 Request Details